 - 6. In accordance with paragraph 4 of the Code of Conduct, members are required to sign an undertaking to abide by the Code as part of the ceremony of taking the oath upon introduction and at the start of each Parliament.
 A member who has taken the oath but who has not signed the undertaking is therefore deemed to have breached the Code, and it will be for the Conduct Committee to consider an appropriate sanction. - 7.
-Members are required both "to comply with the Code of Conduct" (paragraph 9(a)), and to act always "on their personal honour" (paragraph 9(b)).
-The term "personal honour" has been explained by the Committee for Privileges as follows:

-"The term 'personal honour' has been used within the House for centuries to describe the guiding principles that govern the conduct of members; its meaning has never been defined, and has not needed definition, because it is inherent in the culture and conventions of the House.
+Members are required both "to comply with the Code of Conduct" (paragraph 10(a)), and to act always "on their personal honour in the performance of their parliamentary duties and activities" (paragraph 10(b)).
+The term "personal honour" has been explained by the Committee for Privileges as follows: - "The term 'personal honour' has been used within the House for centuries to describe the guiding principles that govern the conduct of members; its meaning has never been defined, and has not needed definition, because it is inherent in the culture and conventions of the House.
 These change over time, and thus any definition of 'personal honour', while it might achieve temporary 'legal certainty', would quickly become out-moded ... the term 'personal honour' is ultimately an expression of the sense of the House as a whole as to the standards of conduct expected of individual members ... members cannot rely simply on their own personal sense of what is honourable.
 They are required to act in accordance with the standards expected by the House as a whole.
-'Personal honour' is thus ... a matter for individual members, subject to the sense and culture of the House as a whole.''
+'Personal honour' is thus ... a matter